 Liberty drivers have expressed trying to engage 4Lo while rolling at 2-3 mph as the manual says you can.
 Many have reported hearing a big “clunk” or “bang” noise when 4lo engages while rolling, but no metal clunk sound when bringing the vehicle to a complete stop first and engaging neutral before engaging 4Lo.

 I cannot stress this enough, read the owner’s manual for the specific selection instructions.
 In the instance when the manual states you can select under 5mph, it is always safer to make sure the vehicle is stationary first before you engage 4Lo.
 This is to allow the teeth on the spline that engages the low-range gears inside the transfer case to line up properly first.
 Better safe than sorry.

 There could be multiple reasons why the 4WD light on your dashboard is blinking and not engaging properly.
 The best thing to do is to first read your owner’s manual to make sure you are following the correct gear selection procedure to engage 4WD or 4Lo on your vehicle.
 If your sequence is correct and the light keeps flashing, you need to use the process of elimination.

 Start with the smaller, cheaper items first like the 4×4 dashboard switch.
 Make sure that’s not faulty.
 Next, check for any obvious loose wires underneath the vehicle.
 Next, have a look at your actuator module.
-Try resetting it by removing the switch, giving it a spray with a multi-purpose dielectric spray to make sure the pins are making proper contact.
+Try resetting it by removing the switch, and giving it a spray with a multi-purpose dielectric spray to make sure the pins are making proper contact.
 That is usually the culprit in many instances.
-Sometimes it just needs a clean and service.
+Sometimes it just needs a good cleaning and service.
 Otherwise, if the actuator has failed, it will need replacement.
 The worst-case scenario is the teeth on the spline that engages 4WD in the transfer box have missing teeth or the gears are failing to align, meaning the box needs to be removed and repaired.